 Under the Tax Receivable Agreement, we may elect to terminate the Tax Receivable Agreement early by making an immediate cash payment equal to the present value of all of the tax benefit payments that would be required to be paid by us to the Continuing LLC Owner under the Tax Receivable Agreement.
 The calculation of such cash payment would be based on certain assumptions, including, among others (i) that the Continuing LLC Owner's LLC Interests that have not been exchanged are deemed exchanged, in general, for the market value of our Class A common stock that would be received by the Continuing LLC Owner if such LLC Interests had been exchanged at the time of termination, (ii) we will have sufficient taxable income in each future taxable year to fully realize all potential tax savings, (iii) the tax rates for future years will be those specified in the law as in effect at the time of termination and (iv) certain non-amortizable assets are deemed disposed of within specified time periods.
 In addition, the present value of such tax benefit payments is discounted at a rate equal to the lessor of (i) 6.50% per annum, compounded annually and (ii) LIBOR plus 100 basis points.
-Assuming that the market value of our Class A common stock were to be equal to \$13.00 and that LIBOR were to be 0.36%, we estimate that the aggregate amount of these termination payments would be approximately \$54.3 million if we were to exercise our termination right immediately following this offering.
+Assuming that the market value of our Class A common stock were to be equal to \$, the midpoint of the price range set forth on the cover of this prospectus and that LIBOR were to be %, we estimate that the aggregate amount of these termination payments would be approximately \$ million if we were to exercise our termination right immediately following this offering.